What is the major code?

 You can drop any course on the enrollment system through the middle of the term of instruction.
 Click on the section number in the Schedule of Courses to see important drop dates.

 If you wish to drop a course but have a hold, call the Registrar’s Office at 517-355-3300 for assistance.

 What type of funding is available (other than loans)?

-The Special Education doctoral program currently has one leadership preparation grant for which students are automatically considered.
+The Special Education doctoral program currently offers 5 years guaranteed funding.
 In addition, students who meet the December 1 deadline for admissions are automatically considered for University and College fellowships and other awards, as well as Department graduate assistantships (such as a teaching assistantship).
 In the case of teaching assistantships, students must identify courses for which he or she might be suitable and apply for the teaching assistantship.
 The application may be found here.